llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 if_not call L1            conditional call
-banz L1 r2                decrement r2 and branch if not zero jump L1 r1                jump to label and push up to 2 registers call L1 r2 r3             call a subroutine and save 2 registers
+banz L1 r2                decrement r2 and branch if not zero jump L1 r1                jump to label and push up to 2 registers call L1 r2 r3             call a subroutine and push 2 registers
-set r4 #uint32            cast r4 to an unsigned integer
+set r4 #uint32            cast r4 as an unsigned integer
-set r4 #heap L2           load r4 with an address in the heap RAM set r4 base L2            set the base address of a circular buffer set r0 graph node_name_2  set r0 with the graph's node instance #2 save r4 r5 r0 r2 r11      push 5 registers on the stack
-restore r4 r5             pop 2 registers from the stack
+set r4 #heap L2           load r4 with an address in the heap RAM set r4 base L2            set the base address of a circular buffer set r4 size 12            set the size of a circular buffer set r0 graph node_name_2  set r0 with the graph's node instance #2 save r4 r5 r0 r2 r11      push 5 registers on the stack restore r4 r5             pop 2 registers from the stack